Strategic Plan

 We are committed to providing high quality customer service to all prospective, current and past staff and faculty and treating them with dignity and respect.
 This includes handling every aspect of their employment relationship through their lifecycle with Howard University.
 By making this commitment to the University and its customers, the Office of Human Resources will be able to maintain elevated levels of mutual trust, respect and unwavering support.

-Designing and Planning for the Future
+Howard's Approach to Real Estate Development: Designing and Planning for the Future

-Howard is an anchor institution in the nation’s capital that has watched communities thrive, decline, and rebound during our 150-year history.
+Howard is an anchor institution in the nation’s capital that has witnessed communities thrive, decline, and rebound throughout its 150-year history.
 Our leadership recognizes that the health and well-being of the University is inextricably tied to the physical, social, and economic well-being of the city in which we were founded.
-This simple truth drives the University’s prerogative to improve our physical campuses and the communities that surround them.
-As a major landowner, the University controls numerous underdeveloped assets within and outside of the District of Columbia.
-University assets are assessed using two primary filters: asset typology and activity tier.
-Asset typology is a categorization of assets based upon the extent to which the use of an asset is directly linked to the furtherance of the University’s educational mission (Core, Edge, Non-Core).
-Activity tiers categorize and prioritize development sequences based upon the immediacy of, and potential for value optimization (Tiers I through III).
-The intersection of these two filters has established the rhetoric for the strategic treatment of assets in furtherance of the mission.
+This fundamental truth drives the University’s commitment to improving both our physical campuses and the communities that surround them.

 Key Guidelines